Bean Leaf Beetle in Soybean

 Bean leaf beetle leaf feeding appears as tissue skeletonization.

-Bean leaf beetle adult.
+Bean leaf beetle adult

-Bean leaf beetle adult.
+Bean leaf beetle adult

 Gallery images courtesy Adam Sisson, Daren Mueller, and the Iowa State University Integrated Pest Management Program.

+This publication was developed by the Crop Protection Network, a multi-state and international collaboration of university/provincial extension specialists and public/ private professionals that provides unbiased, research-based information to farmers and agricultural personnel.
 This information in this publication is only a guide, and the authors assume no liability for practices implemented based on this information.
 Reference to products in this publication is not intended to be an endorsement to the exclusion of others that may be similar.
 Individuals using such products assume responsibility for their use in accordance with current directions of the manufacturer.

-USDA is an equal opportunity provider and employer.
+USDA is an equal opportunity provider, employer, and lender.

-©2022 by the Crop Protection Network.
+©2024 by the Crop Protection Network.
 All rights reserved.